rafisyraf/Mikrotik-Travel-Router/README.md

 - [x] Handles WireGuard VPN connection Up To 30Mbps
 - [x] Broadcasts secure WIFI Connection up to 5 Devices
 - [x] Disconnects to Network Automatically when WireGuard VPN Fails
+- [x] Low Power 5V & Can be connected to any powerbank
+- [x] Portable

 ## Materials
 ### Hardware